andy-goryachev-oracle/Test/doc/InputMap/SkinInputMap.md

 As an added bonus, the `BehaviorBase` provides convenience methods that simplify implementation of custom (and standard) skins.

-For complete picture that includes migration of a representative subset of simple and complex `Control`s, please refer to the InputMap proposal [1] and draft pull request [2].
+For the complete picture that includes migration of a representative subset of simple and complex `Control`s, please refer to the InputMap proposal [1] and draft pull request [2].